 - Loss of focus or production at work or school

-For a person suffering from acute trauma, there are several treatment strategies including the following:
+When a person is suffering from acute trauma, there are several treatment strategies that can help, including the following:

 - Immediate emotional support